hyperledger/identus-edge-agent-sdk-ts/docs/examples/ConnectionlessPresentation.md

-# Cross-Platform Edge SDK Verification
+# Edge SDK Connectionless Presentation
 ## Requirements
 1. A working Identus Mediator and an Identus Cloud Agent.
 2. A holder who already has a JWT Credential issued by a known issuer (prism:did) [Holder A]